top of page

 • Regret → Looking back on moments when you wanted to speak up but didn’t can lead to frustration.

-Ultimately, shyness doesn’t keep you safe — it keeps you unseen.
+Ultimately, shyness doesn’t keep you safe — it keeps you unseen, and away from the rich life you could have.

 Healing Shyness and Self-effacement isn’t about forcing yourself to be louder, more confident, or more visible before you’re ready.
 Your sensitivity to social cues and your ability to read the room are real strengths and forcing yourself would only activate your defenses and reinforce the pattern.